Choosing a Country to Live in Abroad

 🇦🇺 Australia

-In a lot of ways Australia is expats paradise with sun, beach and decent work opportunities.
-Sydney, Melbourne and Brisbane are cities with a lot of activity and multicultural population.
-It has a good immigration system to accept skilled-workers, which is one of the reasons it is among the easiest countries to settle in.
+In many ways Australia is an expat’s paradise with sun, beaches, and decent work opportunities.
+Sydney, Melbourne, and Brisbane are cities with a lot of activity and multicultural populations.
+It has a favorable immigration system to accept skilled workers, which is one of the reasons it is among the easiest countries to settle in.

 🇵🇭 Philippines

-An English speaking community * Low cost of living * Amazing tropical setting.
-It is especially popular with retirees, digital nomads and expats seeking a laid-back lifestyle.
-Anything you can get anywhere, and good prices to boot.
+An English-speaking community Low cost of living Amazing tropical setting.
+It is especially popular with retirees, digital nomads, and expats seeking a laid-back lifestyle.
+You can find a wide variety of items at affordable prices.
 While the country is known as a developing nation, major cities like Manila and Cebu offer modern amenities inexpensively.

 🇵🇹 Portugal

 Portugal is always rated as one of the top countries for expats.
-It’s got safety, it’s affordable, the climate is hospitable and there are friendly residency programs.
-Professionals have been lured to Lisbon and Porto; retirees, remote workers and the more laid-back crowd made for the Algarve.
+It’s got safety, it’s affordable, the climate is hospitable, and there are friendly residency programs.
+Lisbon and Porto have attracted professionals, while the Algarve has drawn retirees, remote workers, and a more laid-back crowd.

 🇲🇽 Mexico